 Ethereum apps aim to give people more control over their online data.
 Using these apps is a matter of learning how to buy, store, and use its native token, ether.

 If the Ethereum protocol, sometimes called the “world computer,” develops as its proponents expect, it could provide alternatives to tech platforms, such as Facebook and Google, that many people have come to depend on.
 Generally, those alternatives would give users more control over their digital information.

 However, this control comes at a cost: ether.
 Every action on an Ethereum app, even as small as posting a short message to a microblogging platform, costs a little bit of ether.
 With ether fees, users can tap into a variety of apps on the platform.

-Ethereum might not be as intuitive as the web as we know it today, but still, anyone with a computer or a smartphone can try the platform out as long as they own 'ether' - unique pieces of code that allow updates to the blockchain's ledger.
+Ethereum apps might not be as intuitive as the apps we use today, but anyone with a computer or smartphone can access them, as long as they have ether.

 Choosing one depends on your preferences for convenience and security.
 Usually these two concepts are at odds with one another: the more convenient, the worse the security (and vice versa).

 When it comes to cryptocurrency wallets, there’s one major caveat to keep in mind: losing your private key means losing your ether, forever.
 It is a much bigger deal than misplacing a password for an online service.
 This is where the absence of trusted third parties becomes a double-edged sword.
 While intermediaries are no longer needed to verify transactions, there’s no help desk to turn to for help recovering your secret key.

 Desktop wallets run on a PC or laptop, while some wallets are more portable and can be run on a smartphone.
 Some wallets offer both.